 To help patients from the Fayette County community avoid these long-term issues, Linton Dental provides dental bridges.
 Dental bridges literally bridge any gaps in your smile using the support of your surrounding teeth to hold a prosthetic tooth in its place.
 A dental bridge is an efficient way to restore the aesthetics and functionality of your smile.

 Dental Bridges in Peachtree City, GA

-Dr. Hannah Voelker, Dr. Brian Linton, and Dr. Ed Davis are your trusted restorative dentists in Peachtree City, GA.
+Dr. Hannah Voelker, Dr. Brian Linton, and Dr. Frank Rogers are your trusted restorative dentists in Peachtree City, GA.
 When you are in need of tooth replacement, we can provide you with the services you need to restore your smile.
 Patients love our dental bridges because they are an efficient and cost-effective method of smile restoration.

 Am I a good candidate for dental bridges?